by Walter Trobisch

 Elsie's case is an encouraging one.
 She has character.
 She proves that one of the oncoming generation of African girls is able to make up her mind by herself instead of being pushed around and dominated.
 She is on her way to mature womanhood.
 Africa's future will depend upon this growth.
 There will be no free nations, unless there are free couples.
 There will be no free couples unless the wife grows into true partnership with her husband.
 It is the responsibility of the congregation to help toward such growth.
 It is the solution for Joseph's case as much as for Elsie's and even for our next case.

-On one trip, I worshipped in an African church where nobody knew me.
+On one trip, I worshiped in an African church where nobody knew me.
 After the service I talked to two boys.

 "How many brothers and sisters do you have?"
 I asked the first one.